Sharing Christmas front porch decor in soft shades of minty green, with tips for decorating a small space.

 I fell in love with the soft colors.
 Plus, I knew the vintage wood Santa, that my sister-in-law made for me over 20 years ago, would be perfect with the pillows.

-All the bench needed was a soft throw, along with the pillows, and the cutest Santa boots that I picked up last season.
+All the bench needed was a soft throw, pillows, and the cutest Santa boots I picked up last season.

 Pine cones from my yard were lightly painted in the same shade of minty green.